Real-Time VAT Control Has Come to Europe and Is Changing e-Invoicing as We Know It

 Actually, according to the compliance expert Trustweaver, by 2025 most of the world will be using some sort of clearance model to regulate invoicing and achieve a tighter control over VAT.
 Italy is now opening up the development in the European Union.

-The interest toward in the clearance model, and thus electronic processes in invoicing, is due to the government's aim to stop VAT leakages.
+The interest toward the clearance model, and thus electronic processes in invoicing, is due to the government's aim to stop VAT leakages.
 There is a vast gap between the amount of VAT that is due and the amount that is actually collected.
-Due to fraud, malpractice and errors, the gap represents 20–30% of VAT that should be collected.
+Due to fraud, malpractice, and errors, the gap represents 20–30% of the VAT that should be collected.

 More technical compliance requirements ahead?

 For one thing, e-invoicing adaptation will definitely continue to grow with the rise of the clearance model.
 The development does not undermine the European level standardization that has been ongoing for years.
 I believe that the common European norm, which will be mandatory in business-to-government trade in 2019, will be one of the approved formats in future clearance platforms in Europe, even if Italy is at the moment planning to continue with their national standard.

 By default, the clearance model does mean more technical compliance requirements for organizations.
 Unfortunately, every government so far has implemented clearance in their own way.
 On a national level, a well-defined clearance model should simplify invoicing as all organizations will need to be integrated into the same infrastructure.
 But as trade extends across borders, companies will be faced with these diverse requirements, which add complexity in the international context.

 My sincere hope is that European countries (unlike countries in Latin America) will be able to standardize the use of the clearance model and the way to implement real-time VAT control, as they have already harmonized the core elements of the electronic invoice with the common European norm.